Electric Fire Ants

 Clumps of Electric Fire Ants floating in the author’s pool.

-Their dead bodies collect in big brown heaps around walls and corners, but there always seems to be more and more of them around.
-I am hoping the upcoming wet season will flush them out!
-But for now we learn to live with them and take a few small precautions to minimize the damage (I still get bitten under the Mango tree, but the new branch reduced the bites from a few dozen to a random bite or two).
+Dead ants pile up in brown heaps around walls and corners.
+Still, their numbers keep growing.
+I hope the wet season will flush them out.
+For now, we live with them and take small precautions.
+I still get bitten under the Mango tree, but the new branch cut the bites from dozens to just one or two.

 Rocks and house.